Datalog and Constraint Satisfaction with Infinite Templates: 1-Datalog, MMSNP, and constraint satisfaction

-It is easy to see that $(1,k)$-Datalog is contained in MMSNP: We introduce an existentially quantified unary predicate for each of the unary IDBs in the Datalog program.
-It is then straightforward to translate the rules of the Datalog program into first-order formulas with at most $k$ first-order variables.
+It has already been observed by Feder and Vardi~\cite{FederVardi} that $(1,k)$-Datalog is contained in the class MMSNP.
+For a proof, introduce an existentially quantified unary predicate for each of the unary IDBs in the Datalog program.
+It is then straightforward to translate the rules of the Datalog program into universal first-order formulas with at most $k$ first-order variables.

 We now want to prove that every problem in MMSNP can be formulated as a constraint satisfaction problem with a countably categorical template.
-In full generality, this cannot be true because constraint satisfaction problems are always closed under disjoint union (a simple example of a MMSNP problem not closed under disjoint union is the one defined by the formula $\forall x,y \; \neg(P(x)\wedge Q(x))$).
-Hence we shall assume that we are dealing with a problem in MMSNP that is {\em closed under disjoint union}.
+In full generality, this cannot be true because constraint satisfaction problems are always closed under disjoint union.
+A simple example of an MMSNP problem not closed under disjoint union is the one defined by the formula $\forall x,y \; \neg(P(x)\wedge Q(x))$.
+Hence, we shall assume that we are dealing with a problem in MMSNP that is {\em closed under disjoint union}.

 To prove the claim under this assumption, we need a recent model-theoretic result of Cherlin, Shelah and Shi~\cite{CherlinShelahShi}.
 Let $\cal N$ be a finite set of finite structures with a relational signature $\tau$.
 In this paper, a $\tau$-structure $\Delta$ is called \emph{$\cal N$-free} if there is no homomorphism from any structure in $\cal N$ to $\Delta$.
 A structure $\Gamma$ in a class of countable structures $\cal C$ is called \emph{universal} for $\cal C$, if it contains all structures in $\cal C$ as an induced substructure.